Feversham Lane, Glastonbury, BA6 9LP

 Somerset NHS Menopause Service

-THE ‘UNDERSTANDING MENOPAUSE’ BOOKLET AND PDF IS AVAILABLE.
+THE ‘UNDERSTANDING MENOPAUSE’ BOOKLET AND PDF IS AVAILABLE FOR PATIENTS.
 See the Resources section of menopausesupport.co.uk to download the pdf and poster (shown below).
 GPs can order the paper booklets too.

 ‘Understanding Menopause’ booklet

-Face to face new patient appointments if indicated after triage – currently booking for July/August 2024.
+Face to face new patient appointments if indicated after triage – currently booking for December 2024/January 2025.

 Please note that the service does not have the capacity to fit or remove the Mirena or other 52mg levonorgestrel IUD (LNG-IUD).

 We are very pleased to announce that NHS Somerset has given the service funding to continue running until the end of March 2026.
-The clinic will have some increased capacity from April 2024.
+The clinic has had increased capacity since April 2024 so hopefully waiting times will reduce.

 Dr Juliet Balfour